It’s the time of the year that leaves us wondering, “Why have I got so many flies in my house?”

 In the summer, we get inundated with house flies.
 As soon as the warm weather appears, so do the houseflies.

-I’m a Buddhist, and I love all living creatures, except flies.
+I’m a Buddhist, and I love all living creatures except flies.
 I absolutely hate them.
-Open a window or door, and within seconds there will be a housefly landing on your food.
+Open a window or door, and within seconds, a housefly will land on your food.

 House flies come in different shapes and sizes and are ready to start breeding inside a bin or drain near you!